Divorce Attorney in Kerrville

 Texas couples wishing to end their marriage have a few different options available.
 Every divorce case is unique, and the type of divorce you may get usually depends on whether you and your ex can reach a mutual agreement on all divorce issues.

 If both parties wish to get a divorce and neither party blames the other for the end of the marriage, then the couple may choose to get an uncontested divorce, sometimes referred to as a no-fault divorce.
+Most divorces in Texas are no-fault, which means they do not require proving fault or misconduct by either party.
 This type of divorce is usually quicker and less expensive than a fully litigated divorce, and the more issues both parties can agree on, the easier the divorce process usually becomes.

 Mediation is also possible for a couple wishing to avoid the expenses of a litigated divorce.
 A mediated divorce relies on a neutral attorney to guide conversations and facilitate the negotiations between both parties to reach an amicable resolution.
 The court sometimes requires mediation before a divorce case can continue to the litigation phase.